The Best Big Sky Runs (All Experience Levels)

-Big Sky Resort is off to a banner ski season with early and persistent snowfall and regularly cold temperatures.
+You can't experience winter in Montana without skiing at Big Sky Resort.
 On average, Big Sky gets 400” of cold, dry, fluffy Rocky Mountain Snow per year.
-And, with 5,800 skiable acres, 4,350 vertical feet, and a skier density of 2 acres per skier, you can understand why Big Sky is quickly becoming one of the west’s best ski resorts.
+And, with 5,800 skiable acres, 4,350 vertical feet, and a skier density of 2 acres per skier, you can understand why Big Sky is quickly becoming one of the West’s best ski resorts.

-The top of Lone Mountain reaches an elevation of 11,166 feet, with views of two national parks and three states.
-It has 39 lifts with 300 named runs made up of a nice variety of terrain; 23% beginner, 25% intermediate, 34% advanced, 13% expert, and 5% extreme.
+The top of Lone Mountain reaches an elevation of 11,166 feet, with views of two National Parks and three states.
+It has 39 lifts with over 300 Big Sky runs, with a variety of terrain for every experience level — 21% beginner, 14% intermediate, 15% advanced-intermediate, 31% advanced, 11% expert, and 8% extreme.

 Big Sky has five terrain parks, all progressively more difficult, allowing all abilities to enjoy the jumps and rails.
 And they installed new snowmaking over Swift Current 6 and Explorer areas, leaving the parks less dependent on natural snowfall.

 With this much terrain, it’s hard to decide where to even begin to explore!
-We’ve put together five of our favorite runs in varying degrees of difficulty, but don’t be afraid to pick an area and explore; the terrain is seemingly endless!
+We’ve put together five of our favorite Big Sky runs in varying degrees of difficulty, but don’t be afraid to pick an area and explore — the terrain is seemingly endless, and you can't go wrong!

 Beginner: Horseshoe, on the Madison Base Side